heathensoft/lwjgl-guide/guide/chapter01.md

 ```
 ## Game Resolution and The Viewport

+Most games are made with some specific resolution(s) in mind.
+Imagine playing a competitive multiplayer game where players with high
+resolution screens could see more of the world than players with lower resolution screens.
+Then there is also the UI.
+Like, what happens to the UI elements when the
+window get resized, etc.

+There are a few ways to deal with this.
+I prefer these two solutions:

+1. Either you don't really care and
+let the player see as much of the world as his screen allows.
+And for the UI elements,
+you could just lock them to the window corners or something.
+2. Use a viewport that keep the same target aspect ratio, no matter what the actual width and height of our window is.
+We just treat the viewport like it had the target resolution (lets say 1280x720) when we render our world.
+(more on this in a later chapter)

+We'll be using a viewport.
+And we will also allow for more than one target resolution (If we need to).
+This can be nice if game is made with multiple screen resolutions in mind. (and automatically detect the best option)

+### Window Resize Events
+When the window is resized we invoke a method to handle the event:
 ```
 glfwSetFramebufferSizeCallback(window, new GLFWFramebufferSizeCallback() {
     public void invoke(long window, int width, int height) {